 WP101 Review: WordPress Video Tutorials Worth Paying For?

-WP101 was founded in 2008 by Shawn Hesketh, a freelance designer with a 26-year long career behind him.
+WP101 was founded in 2008 by Shawn Hesketh, a freelance designer with a 26-year career behind him.
 During his time building WordPress websites, Shawn provided one-to-one training for his clients, before deciding to create a video course enabling him to share his expertise with a wider audience.

-More than two million WordPress users have now accessed the courses, and the videos have been licensed by many companies including GoDaddy, Liquid Web, Pressable, Media Temple, WooCommerce, WPBeginner, and even NASA.
+More than two million WordPress users have now accessed the courses, and the videos have been licensed by many companies, including GoDaddy, Liquid Web, Pressable, Media Temple, WooCommerce, WPBeginner, and even NASA.

 WP101 WordPress Video Tutorials Content

-WP101 started off with high-quality video tutorials that demystify the WordPress essentials, before expanding to cover additional aspects of running a WordPress website.
+WP101 started off with high-quality video tutorials that demystified the WordPress essentials, before expanding to cover additional aspects of running a WordPress website.
 Through the WP101 subscription service, you can now access video courses and tutorials on the following WordPress-related topics: